regisd/regisd.github.io/_posts/2012-02-08-nullpointerexception-in-pendingintent-java-195.md

 But it also introduces a bug.
-Imagine one of my notification doesn&rsquo;t need to start an activity, it would make sense to do
+Imagine one of my notification doesn’t need to start an activity, it would make sense to do

 [code]